19hours/sg-statutes/Acts/Income Tax Act.md

 [28/80; 3/89; 24/2000; 37/2002]

-(c) payments made during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2013 (both years inclusive) by that person to a research and development organisation for undertaking on his behalf in Singapore research and development not related to that trade or business; and
+(c) payments made during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2015 (both years inclusive) by that person to a research and development organisation for undertaking on his behalf in Singapore research and development not related to that trade or business; and

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 [29/2010 wef 22/11/2010]

 (d) payments made by that person to a research and development organisation for undertaking on his behalf outside Singapore research and development related to that trade or business.

+(1A) The expenditure or payment referred to in subsection (1) shall not include any such expenditure or payment to the extent that it is subsidised by grants or subsidies from the Government or a statutory board.

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 (2) For the purposes of this section, any expenditure incurred by a person prior to the commencement of his trade or business shall be deemed to have been incurred by that person on the first day on which he carries on that trade or business.